 - Apply commercial insecticide: Some commercial insecticides may help temporarily alleviate a centipede problem.
 Apply the spray or powder solution in cracks, crevices and corners where they might hide during the day.When using a commercial insecticide, keep the solution away from pets and children and follow all safety instructions listed on the packaging.

-Contact Cape Cod Pest Pros for Centipede Control Services
+Contact Cape Cod Pest Pros for Centipede Pest Control in MA

 Nobody wants to share their home or business with insects.
 Centipedes are skilled at hiding and reproduce quickly, so infestations can happen before you even suspect a problem.
 Professional centipede extermination is the best way to ensure your home is free of centipedes and other insects.